cjb5790/aspnetcore-workshop/exercise-12/vinyl-crate-dnu-publish.md

 # Publish Vinyl Crate Using DNU

 The publish command in `dnu` will package the application for deployment.

-When an ASP.NET Core application is published, it is entirely self contained; meaning it includes all necessary dependencies, including framework references.
+When an ASP.NET Core application is published, it is entirely self-contained; meaning it includes all necessary dependencies, including framework references.

 If you run `dnu publish` in your `VinylCrate.Web` directory, in your `bin` folder, you will now see an `output` folder.
-If you open the `outout1 folder, you will see three main components:
+If you open the `output` folder, you will see three main components:

 * approot
 * logs